In this post I’ll be reviewing the following social media tips for event planners:

 Fill in the remaining empty spots in your calendar with content from each of your six buckets.
 Be sure to mix it up!

-Find a social media scheduling tool and setup all your social media posts.
+Find a scheduling tool and set up all your social media posts.

 Recommended Social Media Scheduling Tools